stakewalker/PLC-Socket-Comm/README.md

 # PLC Communication via TCP Sockets

-Python Scripts and Ladder Programs for communication between Allen Bradley and Siemens PLCs, via TCP sockets.
+Python scripts and programs for communication between Allen Bradley and Siemens PLCs, using only TCP sockets

-It sends and receives data, bridging PLCs to any machine in the network.
+It sends and receives data, bridging PLCs to any computer or device in the network.

 A good starting point for your industrial projects!

 ## Software:
 - Python 3.11 for software/client scripts
-- Studio 5000 v32 for Allen Bradley PLC
+- Studio 5000 v32 for Allen Bradley PLCs
-- Tia Portal v18 for Siemens PLC
+- Tia Portal v18 for Siemens PLCs

-## Tested on:
-- AB CompactLogix
-- Siemens ET